Nail yellowing (Fungal Infection)

 · Topical treatments are available at our office which combine several anti-fungal medications to cover a wider array of fungal organisms and increase your chances of eliminating fungal toenails compared to previous single medication treatments of the past

-· LASER treatment called Genesis Plus is now available for fungal toenails and offers exceptional cure rates with minimal potential for side effects compared to oral medication.
-The LASER beam vaporizes fungus within the nail often resulting in a clear new nail as it grows out.
+· LASER treatment called Genesis Plus is available to help increase the clarity of toenails in patients with fungal toenails with minimal potential for side effects and is used along side topical or oral medication.
+It has been reported by Cutera that LASER use often results in a clear new nail as it grows out.